jamesw1892/Jarvis/README.md

 # Usage

-Run `Jarvis.py` to auto-detect the system you are on and run the relevant file.
-Otherwise, you can run the file yourself; currently supported systems are:
+Run `Jarvis.py` to auto-detect the system you are on and run Jarvis on that system.
+Alternatively, you can run the system-specific file yourself; currently supported systems are:

 - Windows (`OSWindows.py`)
 - Android (`OSAndroid.py`)
-- Raspian Linux (`OSRaspian`)
+- Raspian Linux (`OSRaspian.py`)

 # Improvements